draculjs/dracul-page/content/Enviroment/logger_en.md

 ## This module allows:

-- Differentiate logs by deciding the priority level.
+1. 1) Differentiate logs by deciding the priority level.
-- The levels for logging logs from highest to lowest priority are:
+2. 2) The levels for logging logs from highest to lowest priority are:
-  - Energ
+  - - -Energ
-  - Alert
+  - - -Alert
-  - Crit
+  - - -Crit
-  - Error
+  - - -Error
-  - Warning
+  - - -Warning
-  - Notice
+  - - -Notice
-  - Info
+  - - -Info
-  - Debug
+  - - -Debug
-- Allows you to define the log output format using the conveyor from the environment variables.
+3. 3) Allows you to define the log output format using the conveyor from the environment variables.

 ## Installation:
 ```